mortezaadi/tree/README.md

 =

 The goal of this project is to demonstrate how to use [ReentrantReadWriteLock](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html) and mutual excluse lock to accecss shared resources.

-IT IS TEST REPOSITORY
+THIS IS A TEST REPOSITORY.

 You will need Java 11 and maven 3 to run the code.